brentsimmons/inessential.com/posts/2019/11/07/happy_20th_to_this_blog_.markdown

 In other words, the name comes from huge and unwarranted self-esteem, as if my blog would be the first to be literature.
 Sheesh!
 Now I laugh at myself.
 What arrogance!

-I hope I’ve matured, at least a little, since then!
+I hope I’ve matured, at least a little, since then.
 But I keep the name, because nowadays that’s just its name.

 <p style="text-align:center">* * *</p>